mycsphd/mycsphd.github.io/_posts/2021-03-19-upcoming-info-sessions.md

 |                          | Should I get a Ph.D.?      |

 You don't need to choose a track, you'll be able to freely switch back and forth.

-(If neither of those times works for you, hear about future sessions by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfMXhSw7KbjTufo4CUdHsyyfaDvm4_8Hm2GlrtL0sdv0xgiVg/viewform))
+If neither of those times works for you or you'd like to be notified when the video of these sessions are available, fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfMXhSw7KbjTufo4CUdHsyyfaDvm4_8Hm2GlrtL0sdv0xgiVg/viewform).

 You can register [here](https://www.eventbrite.com/e/computer-science-phd-info-session-registration-147339310845).
 It's free!